Are you an innovator? Do you have an idea which could make life easier, simpler or better? We want you to use your imagination, to think creatively.

 This is a chance to ask “What if?” or even build a fun example of what this might look like.

 The TeenTech Awards are for UK students from 11-16 (Years 7 to 11) and 17-18 (Years 12 to 13) working in teams of up to three to look at problems large and small to see if they can find a better way of doing things.

 There will be a prize of £1000 to the winning school in each category and the overall winners will be presented with their awards by HRH Duke of York KG at Buckingham Palace.

-The Awards are open to 11-16 year olds and there is now a new set of categories for 17-18 year olds.
 There are 20 categories including “Teacher of the Year”.
 All submitted projects receive feedback and a bronze, silver or gold award.
 Every year the best projects go forward to the Royal Society for judging and the winners are invited by our patron, HRH Duke of York to Buckingham Palace.

 Support for your Ideas and Research

 What’s the best way to do effective research for your TeenTech Award projects?
 Time invested wisely pays dividends and we are grateful to the Information Literacy Group at CILIP for working with us to produce a set of really helpful tips and guidelines.